cmbaike/BDDWebDriverFramework/README.md

 3. CD into project directory
 4. mvn clean verify

-_All dependencies will be downloaded and specific driver executable dependencies are already installed in project directory
+_All specific driver executable dependencies are already installed in project directory

+_Firefox will always launch with firebug installed in case you need to debug

+_You can also use Sizzle selector in your project.
+Each browser object has been extended to support sizzle selectors

 ##What I Should do to run my test